rodrigodiasnoronha/rodrigodiasnoronha/README.md

 - Frontend Developer.
 - Mobile Developer.

-### Just creating and innovating with the bests technologies in the market.
+### Just creating and innovating with the best technologies in the market.